STOMP-Based Event Notification System

 - Waldur publishes a message to the appropriate STOMP queue(s)

-- The site agent receives the message and processes it based on the event type
+- External systems (agents, integrations, or third-party services) receive the message and process it based on the event type

 Queue Naming Strategy